jvansch1/ycharts-wiki/Visual-Studio-Code-Configration.md

 and copy the config to the file and save it.

 ### Connect to Vagrant
-1. Command-Shift-P "Remote SSH: Connect to Host"
+1. Command-Shift-P _Remote SSH: Connect to Host_
-2. You should see the name of the host we just added come up (in the example above it was "bionic").
+2. You should see the name of the host we just added come up (in the example above it was _bionic_).
 3. Select it.

 A new VSCode window will pop up.
 Let it work.